Snowflake’s Cloud Data Warehouse — What I Learned and Why I’m Rethinking the Data Warehouse

 Next, I was ready run some sanity tests.
 I identified 8 existing queries and then made 5 runs of each query/Tableau dashboard and captured the times using the Snowflake history web page.

 The Snowflake environment is now ready for Tableau side-by-side testing.
-For side-by-side testing, end users will compare the performance of the Tableau datasource configured to connect to the existing Hive LLAP data warehouse against the another Tableau datasource configured to connect to the new Snowflake Cloud Data Warehouse.
+For side-by-side testing, end users will compare the performance of the Tableau datasource configured to connect to the existing data warehouse against another Tableau datasource configured to connect to the new Snowflake Cloud Data Warehouse.

 Establishing a Baseline

 To establish a baseline for the query performance benchmarks, I’m using a medium sized warehouse for the first round of testing.
-It will be interesting to see how the initial query benchmarks compare to Hive LLAP using that size.
+It will be interesting to see how the initial query benchmarks compare to the current DW using that size.
 I expect the results to be similar.

 But this is where the fun begins!